uudruid74/RestHome/README.md

 compliment your cron or other scheduler nicely.
 You can run TIMER commands from the StartUpCommand if StartUpCommand is a MACRO.

+Each TIMER has a name and there can only be one TIMER of any given name active at any given time.
+New timers with the same name will replace the command of the previous timer.

 TODO: Allow a CANCEL to cancel a previous timer.
-Also, any new timer should cancel all previous timers of the same name!

 TODO: Automatically assign variables whenever an on or off is appended to a command.
 If the value doesn't change, ignore the command.
 Only use this